EsotericSoftware/kryo/README.md

 #### ClassResolver

 Under the covers, a ClassResolver handles actually reading and writing bytes to represent a class.
-The default implementation is sufficient in most cases, but it can be replaced to customize what happens when a class is registered, what an unregistered class is encountered during serialization, and what is read and written to represent a class.
+The default implementation is sufficient in most cases, but it can be replaced to customize what happens when a class is registered, what happens when an unregistered class is encountered during serialization, and what is read and written to represent a class.

 #### Optional registration